 Step 6: Place the kayak in the appropriate position

 Once the kayak is inside, make sure it is properly positioned.
-One end should be facing the cab’s corner, while the other should be towards the tailgate’s opposite corner.
+Depending on your truck’s size, one end should be facing the cab’s corner, while the other should be towards the tailgate’s opposite corner.
+Or the kayak should be loaded so that it goes straight in, and positioned on the middle of the truck tray.

 Do not attempt to close the tailgate if the kayak does not fit the length of the vehicle.
 Instead, place the kayak’s bow over it.